 How to set the Gain

+The gain can be adjusted in SDR# by clicking on the Configure button.
 When tuning the RF gain you are trying to get the signal as strong as possible, whilst keeping the noise floor as low as possible.
 Start with a low gain setting, and slowly increase the gain slider.
 Watch in the frequency spectrum as the signal strength increases, but stop just before the point at which the noise floor starts to rise.

 The noise floor is the part of the frequency spectrum where there are no signals.